bigmlcom/python/docs/index.rst

     api.update_model('model/5143a51a37203f2cf7000956', {'shared': true})

-Shared models can be accessed using its share hash (propery ``shared_hash`` in the original model)::
+Shared models can be accessed using their share hash (propery ``shared_hash`` in the original model)::

     api.get_model('shared/model/d53iw39euTdjsgesj7382ufhwnD')

-or by using its original id with the creator user as username and a specific sharing api_key you will find as property ``sharing_api_key`` in the original model::
+or by using their original id with the creator user as username and a specific sharing api_key you will find as property ``sharing_api_key`` in the updated model::

     api.get_model('model/5143a51a37203f2cf7000956', shared_username='creator',